“What business color should I use?”

 I recommend choosing two main colors first.
 It’s easier to communicate your business brand if you use two colors consistently in all your marketing materials.

 Companies and organizations have been doing this for years.
-Everyone from sports teams to corporations represent themselves with two colors.
+Everyone from sports teams to corporations represent themselves with two business colors.

 When you’ve got two colors to choose from, you just have to answer the question “should I use color A or color B?”
 This makes setting up your web pages and print material easy-peasy.

-2. Use a color wheel as your guide
+2. Use a color wheel as your guide to find your best business color

 The first thing to understand about color is that exists on a spectrum, and each color has a relationship with the others.
 To understand these relationships, let’s take a look at two color wheels.

-Color wheels help you decide which colors you’d like to try experimenting with.
-You can use this screen image, or download the “Color Confusion Resolved” PDF I’ve created for you.
 For an interactive tool that will help you choose exact colors, try using the tips here with Canva’s on-screen color wheel.

 The left color wheel shows colors that move from darker in the middle to having progressively more white added to the pure color on the outside ring.
 The right color wheel is lighter in the middle, and the outer ring colors have more black added to them.